Zero Waste

 Loofah: The Foundation of Zero-Waste Bathing

 Natural loofah is arguably the most versatile zero-waste bathroom swap.
-Here's how to incorporate it into your routine:
+Unlike plastic poufs that harbor bacteria and can't be recycled, natural loofah is antimicrobial, biodegradable, and can even be composted when worn out.
+Here's how to incorporate it into your routine.

 Body Exfoliation